Loading NuWatt Energy...

 UI Underserved Community Bonus

-New Haven and Bridgeport qualify for the ESS underserved tier ($450/kWh vs standard $250/kWh) — nearly doubling the upfront incentive.
+New Haven and Bridgeport qualify for the ESS underserved performance tier ($450/kW/year vs the standard $300/kW/year) — 50% more every year of the 10-year term.

 Connecticut replaced ConnectedSolutions (closed December 1, 2023) with the Energy Storage Solutions (ESS) program — and it is significantly more generous.
-ESS combines upfront incentives with ongoing demand response payments, creating the strongest battery value proposition in New England.
+Since PURA restructured it effective April 1, 2026, ESS combines a one-time Enrollment Incentive with much larger Active Dispatch performance payments over ten years, creating the strongest battery value proposition in New England.

 Administered by EnergizeCT / CT Green Bank.
 Solar pairing is NOT required — standalone batteries qualify.